sercankulcu/sercankulcu.github.io/_fun/when-farmville-made-loneliness-visible.md

    - life
 ---

-There was a particular kind of loneliness that belonged to the early social-web years.
+There was a particular kind of loneliness in the early social-web years: you could be connected to everyone and still spend the evening entirely by yourself.

-You were connected to everyone.

-And somehow still alone.

-One night in 2009, I described the moment you understood this very simply:
+One night in 2009, I described the moment when this became obvious in a very simple way.

-You found yourself planting and harvesting crops in Facebook's FarmVille.

-Or clicking through a little game like Chain Rx.
+You found yourself planting and harvesting crops in Facebook’s FarmVille.
+Or clicking through a small game like Chain Rx.
+You kept clicking, looked at the clock, discovered it was midnight, and went to bed.

-You kept clicking.

-Then you looked at the clock.

-It was midnight.

-You went to bed.

-That was the entire evening.
+That was the evening.

-It sounds almost harmless now.

-Maybe even nostalgic.

-But there was something revealing about those nights.

-The computer gave you a constant supply of tiny things to do.

-Nothing important.

-Nothing difficult.

-Nothing that required commitment.
+Nothing dramatic had happened.
+That was exactly the point.

+The computer could always provide one more tiny activity.
 Plant something.
 Collect something.

-Click something.

 Refresh something.

-Check whether anybody had written anything.
+Check whether anybody had written.
+Return to the game.
+Repeat.

-Then do it again.

 The screen was never empty.

-Your evening could be.
+The evening could be.

-That difference matters.

-Boredom used to announce itself clearly.

-There was nothing to do.

-You knew it.

-You looked around the room.

-Maybe you called somebody.

-Maybe you went outside.

-Maybe you read something.

-Maybe you simply accepted being bored.
+Before the internet filled so many idle moments, boredom usually announced itself honestly.
+There was nothing to do and you knew it.
+Perhaps you called somebody, went outside, read, watched something, or simply accepted the boredom.

 The internet changed boredom by giving it activity.

-You could be completely unoccupied while feeling continuously busy.
+You could be almost completely unoccupied while feeling continuously busy.

-FarmVille was perfect for this.

-It gave the evening structure.
+FarmVille was very good at this.
+It gave the evening a structure.
+Crops needed planting and harvesting.

-Crops needed planting.

-Crops needed harvesting.

-There was progress.

 Numbers increased.

-The farm became larger.

-Small rewards appeared often enough to keep you moving.
+The farm expanded.
+Small rewards arrived often enough to create a sense of progress.

-It looked like something was happening.
+Something appeared to be happening.

-But when the computer was turned off, very little had happened outside it.
+Then the computer was turned off and almost none of it existed outside the screen.

-That was the strange part.

-A game could fill time without filling the night.

-Social networks made the contradiction even stronger.

-Facebook was full of people.

-Friends from school.

-Friends from university.

-People from work.

-Old acquaintances.

-People you had not seen for years.

-People you barely remembered.

-Photographs.

-Status updates.

-Comments.

-Invitations.
+Social networks made the contradiction even sharper.
+Facebook was full of people from school, university, work, old neighborhoods, and periods of life you had almost forgotten.
+There were photographs, status updates, comments, invitations, relationship changes.

-You could spend hours surrounded by evidence that other human beings existed.
+You could spend hours surrounded by evidence of other people.

 Then close the browser and hear the room become quiet.

-The word "social" did not guarantee company.
+“Social” did not guarantee company.

-Sometimes it only made solitude easier to compare.
+Sometimes it simply made solitude easier to compare.

 Someone was at a party.
 Someone was on holiday.
 Someone had uploaded photographs from dinner.

-Someone had changed their relationship status.

-Someone had apparently spent the evening doing something worth photographing.
+Somebody seemed to be living an evening worth photographing.

 You had harvested digital strawberries.

+Of course, that comparison was never fair.
+People showed the interesting parts.
+Almost nobody uploaded an album titled “Tuesday Night: Did Absolutely Nothing.”

-This is not necessarily a fair comparison.
+But fairness does not prevent comparison.

-People post the interesting parts.

-Nobody uploads an album called:

-"Tuesday Night, Did Absolutely Nothing."

-Still, the comparison happens.

-That may have been one of the first lessons of social media.

-It did not only connect us to other people.

-It connected us to edited evidence of other people's lives.
+One of the early lessons of social media was that it did not only connect us to other people.
+It connected us to edited evidence of their lives.

-A quiet evening could suddenly feel quieter.
+A quiet evening could therefore begin to look quieter.

-The games helped.

-They gave you something to do while you remained in the same place.

-I do not remember thinking of FarmVille as a serious game.

-That was the point.

-It required almost nothing.

-You did not need to learn complicated controls.

-You did not need to become skilled.

-You could arrive tired.

-Click.

-Leave.

-Return later.

-Click again.
+The games softened that feeling by giving you something to do without requiring you to go anywhere.
+FarmVille asked almost nothing.
+No difficult controls, no serious skill, no large commitment.
+You could arrive tired, click a few things, leave, return later, and click again.

-The game fit into the gaps of life.
+It fit neatly into the gaps of life.

-Eventually the gaps could become the evening.
+Eventually, the gaps could become the whole evening.

-I think that is what I was reacting to in that old entry.

-Not the game itself.

-The moment of recognition.

-You look at the clock and realize that several hours have disappeared.
+That is what I think I was reacting to in the old entry: not FarmVille itself, but the moment of recognition when you look at the clock and realize several hours have disappeared without any clear decision about how to spend them.

-You cannot say exactly what you did with them.

 Nothing bad happened.

-Nothing good happened either.
+Nothing especially good happened either.

-Time simply converted itself into clicks.
+Time simply turned into clicks.

-There is a difference between choosing to spend an evening alone and accidentally discovering that you have done so.
+There is a difference between choosing solitude and accidentally discovering that you have spent the night alone.

 Chosen solitude can be wonderful.

-You make tea.

-Put on music.

-Read.

-Watch a film.

-Work on something.

-Think.

-There is intention in it.

-Accidental isolation feels different.

-You begin with:
+You make tea, put on music, read, watch a film, work on something, think.
+The evening has intention.

-"I'll check Facebook for a minute."
+Accidental isolation begins with “I’ll check Facebook for a minute.”

-Then some small game opens.
+Then a small game opens.
 Then another page.
 Then another.

-Midnight arrives before any decision was made.
+Midnight arrives without anyone having made a decision.

-Perhaps loneliness becomes clearest when you realize nobody is expected to interrupt you.
+Perhaps loneliness becomes clearest when you realize that nobody is expected to interrupt you.
+No plan is waiting.
 No one is coming.

-No plan is waiting.

-The night belongs entirely to you.

 That can feel like freedom.

 It can also feel like evidence.

-In 2009, the technologies were simpler.

-There was no endless vertical video feed designed to continue forever in your hand.

-The phone had not yet swallowed every idle second of the day.
+The technology in 2009 was simpler than what came later.
+There was no endless vertical video feed living permanently in your hand.
+The smartphone had not yet absorbed every idle second.

 But the pattern was already visible.

-Give people an infinite sequence of small interactions and time becomes very easy to lose.

-The individual actions are too small to feel wasteful.
+Give people an infinite sequence of tiny interactions and time becomes easy to lose because each individual action feels too small to matter.

 One click is nothing.

-One refresh is nothing.

-Five minutes is nothing.

-But an evening is made from these small pieces.
+An evening is made of those nothings.

-By midnight, the pieces have added up.

-This is one reason I remember that old sentence with some affection.
+This is why I remember the old FarmVille observation with some affection.
 There is no grand tragedy in it.

-Just a person at a computer.
+Just a person, a computer, a virtual field, a clock, and then bed.

-A virtual farm.

-A simple game.

-A clock.

-Then bed.

-That ordinariness makes it more accurate.

-Loneliness is not always dramatic.
+Loneliness is often exactly that undramatic.

-It does not always arrive with rain against the window and sad music in the background.
+It does not always arrive with sadness.
+Sometimes you are not even unhappy.

-Sometimes it looks like a normal evening.

-You are not crying.

-You are not calling anyone.

-You are not even particularly unhappy.

 You are simply filling time until sleep becomes appropriate.

-That may be the quieter version of loneliness.

-Not pain.

-Absence.

-The absence of something you wanted enough to notice only after several hours had passed.

-Maybe company.

-Maybe purpose.

-Maybe just a reason to close the browser.

-I also think there was something innocent about those early social games.

-They were obvious about being games.
+The old social games now seem almost innocent because they were visibly games.
 A farm was a farm.
 Points were points.

-You knew the tomatoes were not real.
+The tomatoes were not pretending to be anything else.

-Modern digital life is often harder to separate.

-Work happens on the same screen.

-Friendship happens there.

-News.

-Entertainment.

-Shopping.

-Dating.

-Learning.

-Everything uses the same glass rectangle.

-It is harder to tell when you are using the tool and when the tool is simply occupying you.
+Modern digital life is harder to separate.
+Work, friendship, news, entertainment, shopping, dating, and learning now occupy the same screens.
+It is increasingly difficult to tell when we are using the tool and when the tool is merely occupying us.

-Back then, at least the virtual field gave the situation a visual metaphor.
+FarmVille at least offered a useful metaphor.

 I was sitting alone in a room maintaining crops that did not exist.

-There is almost poetry in that.

-A field with no soil.

-Harvests with no food.

-Neighbors you could visit without leaving the chair.

-Progress that disappeared when the website did.

-And yet I would not call those hours completely meaningless.

-Even empty evenings become memories.

-They preserve the atmosphere of a period.

-A particular version of the internet.

-A particular version of myself.

-Facebook games.

-Desktop computers.

-Late nights.

-The small click of a mouse.

-The strange feeling that the entire world was online somewhere and I was watching it through a screen.

-Technology changes quickly.
+There is almost something poetic about that: fields without soil, harvests without food, neighbors visited without leaving the chair.

+Technology has changed enormously since then.

-The basic human question changes much more slowly:
+The basic question has not.

 What am I doing with this evening?

 Sometimes the answer is meaningful.
 Sometimes it is necessary rest.
 Sometimes it is wonderfully pointless.

-And sometimes you click until midnight, look at the clock, and discover that loneliness has been sitting beside you the whole time.
+And sometimes you click until midnight, close the computer, and only then notice how quiet the room has been.

-Then you go to bed.